marekjelen/thick/README.md

 ## Status

-Works on several Sinatra ans Rails application.
-No real testing yet.
+Works on several Sinatra and Rails applications.
+No real testing, yet.

 ## Speed